syoung212/matmul-project/README.md

 Once you have installed the compiler and the OpenBlas libraries, building with GCC is as simple as typing `make` (or `make PLATFORM=gcc`).
 But it is worth poking through the Makefile.
-You may notice the `-std=gnu99` flag in `Makefile.in.gcc`.
-This tells the compiler that we want to use the C99 language variant with extensions, though the only extension we are using is actually the call to the `drand48` random number generation routine.
-If you don't tell the compiler that you want at least C99, it will assume you are using C89, and complain about things like variable declarations inside of the initializer clause in a `for` loop.

-Why do we assume that a 25-year-old standard takes precedence over the "new" 15-year-old standard?
-Beats me, but this is what it is.

 ### Building on MacOS